BEE Certificates for Tenders

 BBBEE certificates have become a standard requirement for tenders, and are critical to position your company to win more tender bids.
 Many tenderers automatically disqualify tender submissions if these certificates are not included or if the BEE compliance level on the certificates does not meet the stated requirements.

-- Tenders of less than R1 000 000 in value are adjudicated according to the 80/20 preference point system.
+- Tenders of R30 000 – R50 million in value are adjudicated according to the 80/20 preference point system.

-- Tenders of over R1 000 000 in value are adjudicated according to the 90/10 preference point system.
+- Tenders above R50 million in value are adjudicated according to the 90/10 preference point system.

 This means that, depending on the value of the tender, you are guaranteed either the 20 or 10 (or part thereof) points depending on your BEE certificate level.
 The conversion table is as follows;